sanjitdp/sanjitdp.github.io/_posts/2023-07-11-rust-systems-programming.md

   .unwrap();
 ```

-To get PyO3 to work with a virtual environment, I needed to activate the environment change the `$PYTHONPATH` environment variable to force PyO3 to search my local directory for Python packages first.
-This grew to be slightly irksome, so I wrote up a brief shell script that automates the setup process:
+To get PyO3 to work with a virtual environment, I needed to activate the environment and change the `$PYTHONPATH` environment variable to force PyO3 to search my local directory for Python packages first.
+Doing this each time grew to be slightly irksome, so I wrote up a brief shell script that automates the setup process:

 ```bash
 #!/bin/bash